Applied AI

 Data management and integration

-- •Unified data contracts: Define schemas for sensor data, machine states, material tracking, and quality data.
-Use schema evolution practices to manage changes over time.
+• Unified data contracts for sensor data, machine states, material tracking, and quality data.

 Orchestration and deployment

-- •Policy-driven orchestration: Central policies define constraints and goals; agents autonomously determine actions within those boundaries, with escalation when policy limits are approached.
+• Policy-driven orchestration: Central policies set constraints; agents decide actions within bounds, escalating when limits are approached.

-- •Containerized agents with edge runtimes: Deploy agents in lightweight containers on edge devices or gateway hardware to simplify updates and rollback.
+• Containerized agents with edge runtimes: Lightweight containers on edge devices simplify updates and rollback.

-- •Versioned agent capabilities: Maintain versioned agent libraries and contracts to enable safe upgrades and rollbacks in production.
+• Versioned agent capabilities: Maintain versioned libraries and contracts for safe upgrades.

 Risk management, testing, and validation

-Modernization requires disciplined testing and validation to prevent regressions in physical processes.
-Practices include:
+Modernization requires disciplined testing to prevent regressions in physical processes.
+Practices include simulated testing with digital twins, shadow deployments, formal verification where feasible, and robust rollback plans.

 Security, compliance, and governance